madelinerogers0/quakedeathmatch/README.md

 # quakedeathmatch
-This is a competitve mulptiplayer Quake level for 2-4 players For more information that includes a journal of my process: (https://github.com/madelinerogers0/quakedeathmatch/wiki)
+This is a competitve mulptiplayer Quake level for 2-4 players.
+For more information that includes a journal of my process: (https://github.com/madelinerogers0/quakedeathmatch/wiki)